raspberrypi/documentation/configuration/config-txt/conditional.md

 Remember to use the `[all]` filter at the end, so that any subsequent settings aren't limited to Pi 2 hardware only.

+It is important to note that the Raspberry Pi Zero W will see the contents of [pi0w] AND [pi0].
+Likewise, a Raspberry Pi 3B Plus sees [pi3+] AND [pi3].
+If you want a setting to apply only to Pi Zero or Pi 3B you need to follow it (order is important) with a setting in the [pi0w] or [pi3+] section that reverts it.

 ## The `[none]` filter

 The `[none]` filter prevents any settings that follow from being applied to any hardware.
 Although there is nothing that you can't do without `[none]`, it can be a useful way to keep groups of unused settings in config.txt without having to comment out every line.